Map Options

 1. Afghanistan

-With a 2022 score of 3.554 (actually slightly safer than 2021's 3.631), Afghanistan remains the most dangerous country in the world for the fifth year in a row.
-A war-torn country that has been mired in war, revolution, and civil strife for decades, Afghanistan has a higher number of deaths from war and terrorism than any other country in the world—a considerable achievement considering Russia and Ukraine were actually at war for several months while the data was being collected.
+With a 2023 score of 3.448 (slightly safer than 2022's 3.554), Afghanistan remains the most dangerous country in the world for the sixth year in a row.
+This is remarkable given that, as a war-torn country that has been mired in war, revolution, and civil strife for decades, Afghanistan experienced a significant decrease in conflict-related deaths in 2022, with the number falling by 90.6%, from almost 43,000 to just over 4,000.

 2. Yemen

-According to the United Nations, Yemen is currently immersed in the world’s worst humanitarian crisis.
-More than five years of ongoing military conflict has forced 4.3 million people to leave their homes and put 14 million people at risk of starvation and deadly disease.
+According to the United Nations, Yemen is still immersed in the world’s worst humanitarian crisis.
+More than six years of ongoing military conflict has forced 4.3 million people to leave their homes and put 14 million people at risk of starvation and deadly disease.
 About 80% of the Yemen population (24 million people) is in desperate need of humanitarian assistance.
+That said, Yemen has experienced an improvement in peacefulness thanks to the reduction in Saudi airstrikes and cessation of Houthi cross-border attacks due in whole or in part to a ceasefire signed in April 2022.
+Moreover, conflict-related deaths fell by 63%.

 3. Syria

+Syria's 2023 GPI of 3.294 can be attributed to ongoing conflict, civil unrest, and widespread violent crime, including robberies, assaults, carjacking, and kidnappings.
 The Syrian civil war has plagued the country since March 2011 and has been the second-deadliest war of the 21st century.
 As of March 2019, 5.7 million people had fled Syria, and more than 6 million had been displaced internally.
-Syria's 2022 GPI of 3.356 can be attributed to ongoing conflict, civil unrest, and widespread violent crime, including robberies, assaults, carjacking, and kidnappings.
-Armed conflict exists mostly between the government and opposition groups, with little to no rule of law or order in place outside the country’s capital of Juba.
+Armed conflict exists mostly between the government and opposition groups, with little to no rule of law or order in place outside the country’s capital of Damascus.

-Ranking in the top three (along with Russia and Iraq) in the category of "deaths from external conflict," the Democratic Republic of the Congo is also the second-most-dangerous country in Sub-Saharan Africa.
-Poverty and political unrest are an everyday occurrence, with rebels and armed forces wandering certain areas at will.
-Crimes including murder, rape, kidnapping, carjackings, burglaries, muggings, and highway robberies are fairly common.
-Even natural disasters such as floods, earthquakes, and even volcanic eruptions are a concern.
+Poverty and political unrest are an everyday occurrence in the Democratic Republic of the Congo, with rebels and armed forces wandering certain areas at will.
+Crimes, including murder, rape, kidnapping, carjackings, burglaries, muggings, and highway robberies, are fairly common.
+Even natural disasters, such as floods, earthquakes, and volcanic eruptions, are a concern.
+Like South Sudan, DR Congo experienced only a small deterioration in GPI between 2022 and 2023, going from 3.166 to 3.214.

 Download Table Data